Skip to main content

 Create Custom Lifecycle Stages

-💡 Use case: Create stages matching your sales funnel: New → Contacted → Meeting Scheduled → Proposal Sent → Won/Lost
+💡 Use case: Create stages matching your process, like New → Contacted → Meeting Scheduled → Proposal Sent → Won/Lost.

 Filtering and Searching Contacts